guardian/database-101/lessons/lesson-3.md

 ### Exercises
 >**Exercise:** Start a transaction, then update one or two lines of the `products` table.
 Validate the transaction, select all the lines can you see your changes?

+>Tip: here's the Postgres documentation about transactions: https://www.Postgresql.org/docs/current/static/tutorial-transactions.html

 >**Exercise:** Now start a new transaction, then update again one or two lines of the `products` table.
 This time, rollback the transaction, select all the lines can you see your changes?

 >**Exercise:** Open two connections A and B to your database (in pgadmin, open the query editor twice).
 Starting a transaction from connection A insert one new product and update an existing product.
 After each insertion of update, select all the rows from the connection B.

->Tip: here's the Postgres documentation about transaction: https://www.Postgresql.org/docs/current/static/tutorial-transactions.html

-From the connection B, you should only see changes once the transaction from connection B was validated.
+From the connection B, you should only see changes once the transaction from connection A was validated.
 This is called transaction isolation.

 >**Exercise:** Open two connections A and B to your database (in pgadmin, open the query editor twice).
 Starting a transaction from connection A, update an existing product.
 Starting a transaction from connection B, update the same product.
 Validate transaction A. What did you observe?